sulu/sulu/UPGRADE.md

 ## dev-develop

+### sulu.rlp tag deprecated

+The `sulu.rlp` tag, which can be added in the template XMLs, is not used anymore by the new UI.
+Instead the result of the URL generation will be simply put into the `resource_locator` field type.

 ### Test Setup changed

 If you use the SuluTestBundle to test your custom sulu bundles you maybe need to change in your test config.yml